sanjay-azad/home/c4/nature.md

 # The nature of Reality

-Across the Indian subcontinent, there is a great number of dieties - some from godly origin and some from human, a lot of saints and wise people who obtaind the status of great souls, few people believe in *Karma* few believe in other worldly lives, some believe in God behind the creation others don't, some believe in life after death and thre are stories of mukti/enlightenment.
+Across the Indian subcontinent, there is a great number of dieties - some from godly origin and some from human, a lot of saints and wise people who obtaind the status of great souls, few people believe in *Karma* few believe in other worldly lives, some believe in God behind the creation others don't, some believe in life after death and then there are stories of mukti/enlightenment.
 There are creationist principles who talk of conciousness and energy, and there are some who talk of jiva, brahman and atman.
 Some philosophies have a common source of Vedas, others dont have Vedas as autherity - still find similarity among the notions and beliefs.

 Still, there are some common themes like cyclic times, illusions, creation and the oneness of things, and mukti/liberation.